-Each morning, before crawling out of bed, I repeat Psalm 118:24: “This is the day the Lord has made.
+Many morning, before climbing out of bed, I repeat Psalm 118:24: “This is the day the Lord has made.
 I will rejoice and be glad in it!”
+I do this especially on days when there are major challenges before me.

-This simple little practice, which I began a couple of years ago, has proven helpful, bringing a daily “faith lift.”
+This simple little practice, is like hitting a spiritual/emotional reset button, and has proven to be a helpful “faith lift."

 John Wesley encourages us to “redeem the time, for that’s the stuff life is made of!”
 Moments are precious.
 Every breath we take is a special gift.